Meet NeuBird at Human[X]. What’s next is taking shape.

 Enhancing Contextual Intelligence in AI Agents with MCP

 In my previous article, I explored the delicate balance between speed, quality, and cost in AI agent design.
-Today, I want to dive deeper into how we’re enhancing our AI SRE agent, Hawkeye, through the Model Context Protocol (MCP) – and why it’s a cornerstone for scalable, intelligent agentic workflows in enterprise environments.
+Today, I want to dive deeper into how we’re enhancing our agentic AI SRE, Hawkeye, through the Model Context Protocol (MCP) – and why it’s a cornerstone for scalable, intelligent agentic workflows in enterprise environments.

 The Enterprise Telemetry Challenge